bobanetwork/boba_legacy/boba_community/turing-monsters/README.md

 ## Getting Rinkeby ETH and Rinkeby BOBA

 If you do not have Rinkeby ETH, you can get some from [Rinkeby Faucet](https://www.rinkebyfaucet.com/), [ChainLink Rinkeby Faucet](https://faucets.chain.link/rinkeby) or [Rinkeby Authenticated Faucet](https://www.rinkeby.io/#faucet).
-For some Rinkeby BOBA, use the [BOBA faucet](https://faucets.boba.network).
-The BOBA faucet will also give you some ETH if needed but also requires a minimal fee for the Turing call as well.
+For Rinkeby BOBA, use the [BOBA faucet](https://faucets.boba.network).

 ## Testing the Turing Monster NFT

-To run the tests you will also need some Rinkeby ETH (not the Boba rinkeby, but the regular ETH Rinkeby) as the tests also test the NFT bridging functionality.
+To run the tests you will also need some Rinkeby ETH on Rinkeby (L1) as the tests also test the NFT bridging functionality.

 ```bash
 $ cd boba_community/turing-monsters